 Our diversity makes us better, stronger and more resilient, and API’s principles commit the industry to maintaining an inclusive work environment based on the highest ethical standards.
 API is focused on increasing diversity in the industry’s workforce and supply chains through partnerships and initiatives.

 API’s DE&I Member Working Group is focused on the implementation and oversight of industry efforts on workforce and supplier diversity.
 Our DE&I programming is designed to amplify awareness of these issues among API members and share best practices.
 Ultimately, API aims to help increase opportunities for diverse suppliers across the industry and better recruit and serve minority skill seekers in the natural gas and oil industry.
-For more information, please contact Amanda Eversole.
+Click here to view the Working Group’s Power to Empower video and click here to download our DE&I Initiative brochure that captures their work in action.
+For more information, please contact Allison Kajs.

 Supporting Educational Initiatives